Ruvik Danilovich

-He was reelected in 2013 with 92.21% of the ballots and reelected again in November 2018 with 92% of the ballots.
+He was reelected in 2013 with 92.21% of the ballots, in November 2018 with 92% of the ballots and in February 2024 with 96.6% of the ballots.

 Biography

-Ruvik Danilovich was born in Be'er Sheva, to the late Rachel and Eli Danilovich.
+Ruvik Danilovich was born in Beersheba, to the late Rachel and Eli Danilovich.
 He is the third of four sons in the family and was educated in the city's education system.

 Danilovich holds a bachelor's degree in Israel Studies from the Faculty of Humanities and Social Sciences and an honorary doctorate in philosophy from the Ben-Gurion University of the Negev.